Data Governance: The Foundation for a Successful Data Strategy

 Role of Data Governance in a Successful Data Strategy

-Data governance plays a critical role in a successful data strategy by providing a framework for managing data effectively, ensuring data quality, mitigating risks, maximizing data value, facilitating collaboration, supporting regulatory compliance, and improving data literacy.
+Furthermore, data governance plays a critical role in a successful data strategy by providing a framework for managing data effectively.
+Hence, ensuring data quality, mitigating risks, maximizing data value, facilitating collaboration, supporting regulatory compliance, and improving data literacy.